On Writing, Smoking, and the Habit of Transcendence

 For smokers, this description might spark the same rapid heartbeat, the same liminal hit.
 For ex-smokers, Nicotine should probably come with a trigger warning.
 Hens writes so fondly of cigarettes and their role in his life that it’s almost difficult to understand why he gave up: The reasons, he writes, are so obvious that they don’t need explaining, but their absence is nevertheless notable.
 Nicotine is an addiction memoir that doesn’t deal in horror stories, but in nostalgic pangs.
 There are a handful of scenes that shock (Hens had his first cigarette at the age of five, when his mother gave him one to light a firework with and told him to puff on it to keep it lit), but Hens seems to believe that smoking made him the person—the writer—he is now.
 “I regret nothing,” he writes.
 “Every cigarette I’ve ever smoked was a good cigarette.”

 But perhaps Hens is right: Maybe smoking really is his muse.
 After all, Nicotine is his first book translated into English, his most high-profile published work.
 Still, if the process of writing the book seems to have involved a kind of exquisite torture, it also brings him closer to resolution.
 Toward the end of the book, within the space of eight pages, Nicotine goes from pondering the “giddy clarity” of cigarettes, their “private, tranquil joy,” to an almost hysterical aversion to second-hand fumes.
 “Smoke,” he writes, “makes it apparent that something permeates us that has just escaped the body, the moist, bacteria-populated bodily orifice of a stranger.”
-With this, he takes the first step toward self-righteous disgust, and, it might seem, toward freedom.
+With this, he takes the first step toward the non-smoker’s self-righteous disgust, and, it might seem, toward freedom.